 Cajun Gumbo uses a roux, while Creole uses file (pronounced fee-lay) powder as a thickener and also tomatoes.
 This recipe is Cajun.
-If you have been to the site before, or know my family’s history, you would assume this recipe would be one of my brother’s the former New Orleans chef.
-But no, this one is our parent’s creation.

 This recipe is a little on the mild side as Cajun recipes go for a reason.
 Dad didn’t like spicy foods.
 So we would make things mild and then add our own hot sauce and file at the end to suit our own tastes.

 Cajun Gumbo.
 Simple Cajun stew with chicken and/or shrimp and okra in a thick gravy like base.

 2 tablespoons oil